 Our experience reaches well beyond the borders of the United States.
-In the early 1980s we were deeply involved in the U.S.-Canada Boundary dispute that was ultimately decided by the International Court of Justices, and we continue to pursue collaborative efforts with Canada to improve the conservation and management of shared fish stocks.
+In the early 1980's we were deeply involved in the U.S.-Canada Boundary dispute that was ultimately decided by the International Court of Justice, and we continue to pursue collaborative efforts with Canada to improve the conservation and management of shared fish stocks.
 We have been part of numerous U.S. delegations to international fishery management organizations such as ICCAT, NAFO, NASCO, and INPFC.
-Additionally, we took part in the negotiations establishing the international ban on driftnets.
+Additionally, we took part in the negotiations establishing the first international ban on driftnets.

-Because of ever increasing national security concerns, more and more we find ourselves working with the Department of Homeland Security and its agencies such as the Transportation Security Administration, the United States Coast Guard and U.S. Customs and Border Protection.
+Because of ever increasing national security concerns, more and more we find ourselves working with the Department of Homeland Security and its agencies such as the Transportation Security Administration, the United States Coast Guard, and U.S. Customs and Border Protection.
 We have helped clients win Port Security Grants to improve terminal and vessel safety, we've been involved with the Transportation Worker Identification Credential (TWIC) issue, and we've advised clients on drug and alcohol testing programs.
 One of our more unusual accomplishments was securing Congressional approval and funding for a new weather buoy in Nantucket Sound to improve maritime safety though enhanced, real-time weather and tide observations.

 Legislative & Administrative Advocacy

-Our experience and knowledge in the issue areas in which we work helps us stand out as effective advocates for our clients on Capitol Hill, with federal departments and agencies and with the White House.
-There is no substitute for experience and for decades our team members have been directly engaged in legislative and regulatory processes, drafting legislation, developing strategy, and implementing solutions.
+Our experience and knowledge in the issue areas in which we work helps us stand out as effective advocates for our clients on Capitol Hill, with federal departments and agencies, and with the White House.
+There is no substitute for experience, and for decades our team members have been directly engaged in legislative and regulatory processes, drafting legislation, developing strategy, and implementing solutions.
 Many of our clients have come through referrals because of our reputation of success.

 Due to the nature of our practice, Pike Associates maintains strong professional relationships with key decision-makers throughout Washington.
-In the Senate we regularly work with the Committee on Commerce, Science and Transportation, the Energy and Natural Resources Committee, the Environment and Public Works Committee, the Foreign Relations Committee and the Committee on Finance.
+In the Senate, we regularly work with the Committee on Commerce, Science and Transportation, the Energy and Natural Resources Committee, the Environment and Public Works Committee, the Foreign Relations Committee and the Committee on Finance.
 We are frequently requested by Members and staff of these committees to provide our thoughts on legislative proposals and asked about the views of our clients.

-On the other side of the Capitol in the House of Representatives, we work most closely with the Committee on Natural Resources, the Committee on Transportation and Infrastructure, the Committee on Energy and Commerce, the Appropriations Committee and the Committee on Ways and Means.
+On the other side of the Capitol in the House of Representatives, we work most closely with the Committee on Natural Resources, the Committee on Transportation and Infrastructure, the Committee on Energy and Commerce, the Appropriations Committee, and the Committee on Ways and Means.
 Our work with these committees enhances our ability to achieve success for current and future clients.

 When we are not on Capitol Hill, we are normally engaged with various federal agencies on policy development or responding to regulatory proposals on behalf of clients.
-In the Executive branch we most often work with NOAA, the United States Coast Guard, the U.S. Maritime Administration, the U.S. Trade Representative, FDA, APHIS and the Departments of Homeland Security, Interior, Transportation, Commerce and State.
+In the Executive branch, we most often work with NOAA, the United States Coast Guard, the U.S. Maritime Administration, the U.S. Trade Representative, FDA, APHIS and the Departments of Homeland Security, Interior, Transportation, Commerce and State.
 We also maintain strategic relationships with key White House officials involved in conservation and environmental issues, particularly within the Council on Environmental Quality.

 We believe Pike Associates possesses the right balance of substantive governmental experience, policy knowledge, professional relationships and hands-on lobbying experience to be effective advocates for you.